HEAT CONDUCTION

 0.01 m

-Effective Thermal Conductivity
+Effective Thermal Conductivity (two materials in contact)

 keff = 2 kA kBkA + kB